A Lady with Wings

-A two-year-old's guardian angel watches over her when she gets lost in the woods of rural Pennsylvania.
+A child's guardian angel protects her when she gets lost in the Pennsylvania woods.

 "This is a new recipe," my grandmother said, setting a pan of pastry down on the table in front of me and my great-aunt Gertie.
 "Tell me what you think."

 At 80, my grandmother, Loretta "Rita" Shultz, was as fearless as ever, always trying new things.
 I wished I had her confidence.
 "Tell me again about that time you got lost in the woods, Gram," I said while she dished out our dessert.

 Gram and Aunt Gertie shared a conspiratorial smile.
 I'd heard the story a million times, but how they loved to tell it.
 "Well," said Gram, settling into her chair.
 "It was 1923...."

 Gram nodded.
 "The corn was almost ready for harvest.
 Gertie and our sister Elizabeth went to get the cows back into the barn for the night.
 Even though I was two years old and not allowed to go, I followed right behind my older sisters anyway."